Computation Alignment: Capacity Approximation without Noise Accumulation: Computation Over Integer Channels

 \section{Computation Over Integer Channels}

-The channel matching and precoding / matched filtering steps in Sections~\ref{sec:proofs_K2} and \ref{sec:proofs_K3} transform the time-varying linear channel with arbitrary complex channel gains into a constant linear channel with integer channel gains.
-In this section, we analyze how to reliably compute functions over this channel.
+The channel matching and precoding/matched filtering steps in Sections~\ref{sec:proofs_K2} and \ref{sec:proofs_K3} transform the time-varying linear channel with arbitrary complex channel gains into several constant linear subchannels with integer channel gains.
+In this section, we analyze how to reliably compute functions over these subchannels.
 We will employ the compute-and-forward scheme from \cite{nazer11a}, being well-suited for such constant linear channels with integer channel gains.

 Throughout this section, we consider the subchannels~\eqref{eq:subchannel1} and \eqref{eq:receivechan4}.
 Specifically, relay $m$ observes

 where $\beta >0$ is a positive real scaling factor, $a_{m,k} \in \Z$ are integer channel coefficients, $s_{k}[t]\in\C$ are the symbols sent by transmitter $k$, and